-How To Measure Your Window For Shutters in San Antonio10/04/2017Antonio Meza Interior shutters in San Antonio are typically priced by the square foot, so to get an approximate measurement for a price quote, just measure your window width and length, to the nearest ⅛ of an inch.
-For San Antonio residents who want to be more hands-on, Sunburst will show you the best way to measure your windows to be fitted for plantation shutters.
+How To Measure Your Window For Shutters in San Antonio10/04/2017Antonio Meza Interior shutters in San Antonio are typically priced by the square foot, so to get an approximate measurement for a price quote, just measure your window length and width, to the nearest ⅛ of an inch.
+For San Antonio residents who want to be more hands-on, Sunburst Shutters San Antonio will show you the best way to measure your windows to be fitted for plantation shutters.
 Measuring Square & Rectangular Windows for Shutters Common square windows look like they’d be the easiest kind of windows to measure – and they are, at least compared to other specialty windows.
 But there’s still an entire process to go through to get measurements.
 Here’s the plan.
 Tools Needed: Tape measure Pencil and paper First, measure the width (the horizontal distance).
 Measure across in three different places: in the middle, close to the top, and near the bottom of the window.
 Mark down each one, rounding to the nearest ⅛ of an inch.
-Next, measure the height (vertical) – get three measurements, one in the middle, and one near the left and right edges of the window like shown below.
+Next, measure the height (vertical) – measure three times, one in the middle, and one near the left and right edges of the window like shown below.
 The reason you need to measure in three spots each direction is because no window is a perfect square.
 And because you might need a specific mount for your window, you might either need to record the shortest measurement (for an inside mount), or the longest measurement (outside mount).
 Getting measurements in multiple places helps make sure your bases are covered.
-How to Measure Specialty Shaped Windows for Shutters Non-rectangular windows are the tricky ones to measure.
+How to Measure Specialty Shaped Windows for Shutters Windows that aren’t rectangular are the tricky ones to measure.
 Just as there’s no such thing as a perfectly square window, there’s no such thing as a perfect octagon, circle, or arched window – which means that taking the right measurements can be problematic.
-If you want the best results, get a professional measurement (which Sunburst is happy to provide for no cost).
+If you want the best results, get a professional measurement (which Sunburst Shutters San Antonio is happy to provide for no cost).
 Otherwise, these are the steps to measure the most common non-rectangular windows for shutters.
-Measuring Arched Windows and Round Windows for Shutters Measure the width on the window’s flat bottom.
+Measuring Arched and Semicircle Windows for Shutters Measure the width on the window’s flat bottom.
 Measuring only the window opening, mark down to the nearest ⅛ of an inch the width of the arch.
-For the length, look for the window’s halfway point by dividing the width distance in half, then measure to the top of the window from the point you found.
+For the height, look for the window’s halfway point by dividing the width distance in half, then measure to the top of the window from that spot.
 Again, record to the closest ⅛ of an inch.
-Measuring Elongated Arch Windows for Shutters Elongated arch windows are almost like a cross between a square window and a circular window, with a flat, wide bottom and vertical “legs,” but with rounded top edges and a higher arch.
+Measuring Elongated Arch Windows for Shutters Elongated arch windows are almost like a cross between a circular or rectangular, with a flat, wide bottom and vertical “legs,” but with rounded top edges and a higher arch.
 So attack it like that: a rectangle and an arch put together.
 Measure the width like you would a normal arch, then measure the height of the legs (the straight vertical parts before the window curves).
-After that, measure the maximum length of the window from the center, subtracting the height of the legs.
+After that, measure the window’s maximum height from the center, subtracting the height of the legs.
 Again, record every measurement to the nearest ⅛ of an inch.
 How to Measure Circular & Octagonal Windows Octagonal and circular windows are some of the most difficult to get measurements for, because there are a ton of tiny features that can change the dimensions of the shutters you might need.
 It’s usually best to leave these more difficult ones to a professional.
 For tricky windows and for any others you’d rather not measure, or to save yourself a lot of stress, call Sunburst Shutters San Antonio.
-We’re more than happy to take your window measurements for free during your no-strings-attached window treatment consultation.
+We’re more than happy to take your window measurements at no cost to you during your no-strings-attached window treatment consultation.
 Just call 210-876-0377 or use the contact form below to begin.